haskell-nix/hnix/README.md

 cabal v2-run hnix -- -v5 --trace <args> +RTS -xc
 ```

-Note that this will run quite slowly, but will give the most information as to what might potentially be going wrong during parsing or evaluation.
+Note that this going to run quite slowly, but would give the most information as to what happens during parsing & evaluation.

 ### Run HNix: